swt30/waterworlds-paper/waterworlds.md

 This is sometimes written $α_V$ and is defined as the fractional increase in volume per unit temperature increase,
 $$ α = \left. {1 \over V}{∂V \over ∂T} \right|_p
      = - \left. {∂ \ln ρ \over ∂ \ln T} \right|_p. $$ {#eq:thermal-expansion}
-Our sources for these latter two coefficients are detailed in the equation of state section.
+Our sources for these latter two coefficients are detailed in our equation of state section.
 Equation @eq:temp-gradient-radial combined with equation @eq:mass-continuity gives the temperature gradient in terms of the mass co-ordinate,
 $$ {dT \over dm} = -{T α G m \over ρ c_p 4 π r^4}. $$ {#eq:temp-gradient}